 - Alien Geometries: The place looks like it was designed jointly by Escher and the titular man himself.

-- Dark Is Not Evil: Three of the four Chaplains are genuinely trying their best to help their prisoners free themselves.
+- Dark Is Not Evil: The Chaplains might be disturbing by nature and in appearance, but three of the four are genuinely trying their best to help their prisoners free themselves.

 - Fallen Hero: It's heavily implied the Glib Performer, Token Evil Teammate of the Chaplains, used to be the Dark-Spectacled Admiral, but a combination of the New Sequence winning and having to hide in Piranesi caused him to hit the Despair Event Horizon and become the ruthless warden he is now.